Adam Kilgarriff: Life

 His parents were booksellers.
-He spent one year as a volunteer in Kenya 1978–1979 then began studying at Cambridge University, graduating with a first class BA degree in philosophy and engineering in 1982.
+He spent one year as a volunteer in Kenya 1978–1979, then began studying at Cambridge University, graduating with a first-class BA degree in philosophy and engineering in 1982.
 His first job was as a Housing Officer for the London and Quadrant Housing Trust.
-At the same time he studied at the South West London College.
+At the same time, he studied at the South West London College.
 In 1987, he left his job and started an MSc in intelligent knowledge-based systems at the University of Sussex, from where he graduated the following year, continuing a DPhil in computational linguistics with thesis Polysemy (1992).

-In 2008 he made a return trip to Kenya with his old friend Raphael.
+In 2008, he made a return trip to Kenya with his old friend Raphael.
 He was also a participant in the Hastings Half Marathon for many years.

-In November 2014, he was diagnosed with stage 4 bowel cancer which he succumbed to in May 2015.
+In November 2014, he was diagnosed with stage 4 bowel cancer, which he succumbed to in May 2015.
 After the diagnosis he started his own blog where he reflected on his experience with the disease and thoughts on language, corpus linguistics and life, and the world in general.

+Adam Kilgarriff Prize

+In 2016, the Adam Kilgarriff Prize was established in his honour; the biennial award recognises outstanding work in corpus linguistics, computational linguistics, and lexicography.